-Van Houten was born on August 23, 1949, in Los Angeles.
+Van Houten, aka Lulu was born on August 23, 1949, in Los Angeles.
 She grew up in a middle-class family along with an older brother and two adopted siblings.
 Her mother and father divorced when she was 14.
 She began taking LSD and hashish around age 15, running away for a time but returning to complete high school.

 The four broke up after jealous arguments, and Share left to join Charles Manson’s commune.
-Van Houten, then aged 19, followed Share.
+Van Houten, then aged 19, followed Share and joined the Manson Family.
 At this time, she phoned her mother to say she was dropping out and would not be making contact again.

 Using the Manson family nicknames during interviews with police, Van Houten helped identify who had actively participated in the Tate and LaBianca murders, and who had been there but not killed anyone, thereby indicating that Kasabian was a crucial witness.

 Van Houten’s lawyer Ronald Hughes disappeared while on a camping trip during a recess from the Tate/LaBianca trial in November 1970.
 His body was found in March 1971, but due to the severe decomposition of his body the cause of death could not be determined.
 No one has been charged in connection with his death.

 Vincent Bugliosi wrote in his book Helter Skelter that Sandra Good claimed that Manson family members had killed 35 to 40 people and that Hughes was the first of the retaliation murders.

 On March 29, 1971, Van Houten was convicted of murder.
 Van Houten was sentenced to death. she was the youngest woman ever condemned to death in California.
 No death row for female prisoners existed so a special unit was built.